MiliScripts/TelegramChatOrganizer/README.md

     Start a private chat with your bot on Telegram and send the `/get` command.
 The bot will fetch your dialogues, categorize them using Gemini AI, and organize them into folders.

-### `telegram_organizer.py`

-This script provides a command-line interface to organize your chats.

-1.  **Run the script:**

-    ```bash
-    python telegram_organizer.py --organize
-    ```

-    Alternatively, run without the `--organize` to review the setup.

-    ```bash
-    python telegram_organizer.py
-    ```

-    The script will prompt you to confirm before organizing the chats.

-## Detailed File Descriptions

-### `bot.py`

-This file contains the core logic for the Telegram bot.

-*   It uses the `pyrogram` library to interact with the Telegram API.
-*   It loads environment variables using the `dotenv` library.
-*   It configures the Gemini AI API using the `google.generativeai` library.
-*   It defines a command handler for the `/get` command, which fetches dialogues, categorizes them using Gemini AI, and organizes them into folders.
-*   It uses colorama for colored logging.

 ### `session.py`

 This file generates a session string for your Telegram account using the Pyrogram library.